 At the conclusion of each exposure, the science data are read out from the detector and placed in ACS's internal buffer memory, where they are stored until they can be transferred to the HST

 solid state data recorder (and thereafter to the ground).
-The internal buffer memory is large enough to hold one WFC image, or sixteen SBC images, and so the buffer typically must be dumped before or during the following WFC exposure.
+The internal buffer memory is large enough to hold one full-frame WFC image, or sixteen SBC images, and so the buffer typically must be dumped before or during the following WFC exposure.
 If the following exposure is longer than ~337 seconds, then the buffer dump from the preceding exposure will be performed during integration (see Section 8.2

 for a more complete discussion).